See below for answers to frequently asked questions regarding Kolbe’s Asynchronous courses.

 Yes.
 Recorded content does not have a limit to the number of times it can be viewed.

-Who reports the final semester grade for Asynchronous Online courses?
+Who reports the final semester grade for Asynchronous courses?

-The teacher will automatically submit the student's final semester grade once the student completes all major assignments in the course.
+For the 2024-25 school year, the teacher will automatically submit the student's final semester grade once the student completes all major assignments in the course.
 For the coursework grade to be included in the student's semester grade calculation, the student must have turned in at least 18 of the coursework assignments for the semester.
-If the student has completed less than 18 coursework assignments, the final semester grade will be based solely on the major assignment category grade.
+If there are less than 18 coursework assignments, the student should complete all coursework assignments.
+If the student has completed less than 18 coursework assignments, or not all of the assignments if there are less than 18 coursework assignments, the final semester grade will be based solely on the major assignment category grade.
 All coursework and major assignments must be turned in prior to the semester exam.
 Once the semester exam has been completed, no additional assignments can be accepted.
 If the primary educator would like to report the final semester's grade, they should contact their family advisor.

 Who do I contact if I have technical issues?